opsd-io/terraform-module-template/README.md

 ## Support

-If you have a problem with the module or want to propose a new feature, you can report it via the project (Github) issue tracker.
+If you have a problem with the module or want to propose a new feature, you can report it via the project's (Github) issue tracker.

 If you want to discuss sth in person, you can join our community on [Slack](https://join.slack.com/t/opsd-community/signup).